Commercial Insight Review

 Clear fixed scope, with implementation kept separate.

-The standard review price is shown so owners can judge fit without a long sales conversation.
+The standard review price is shown here so owners can judge fit without a long sales conversation.
 If the business already has a real decision to make, this is the route to choose.

 Simon reads every enquiry himself.
 You will normally receive a reply within 1 working day, and no client name or business example is used publicly without written permission.
 You can also email cowlinginsight@gmail.com.